-ALL RIGHTS RESERVED.
-This 2018 International Energy Conservation Code® is a copyrighted work owned by the International Code Council, Inc. Without advance written permission from the copyright owner, no part of this book may be reproduced, distributed or transmitted in any form or by any means, including, without limitation, electronic, optical or mechanical means (by way of example, and not limitation, photocopying or recording by or in an information storage retrieval system).
-For information on use rights and permissions, please contact: Publications, 4051 Flossmoor Road, Country Club Hills, IL 60478.
+This 2020 Minnesota Energy Code contains substantial material from the 2018 International Energy Conservation Code®, first printing, which is a copyrighted work owned by the International Code Council, Inc. ("ICC").
+It also contains substantial material from the 2012 International Energy Conservation Code®, which is a copyrighted work owned by ICC.
+Without advance written permission from the copyright owner, no part of this book may be reproduced, distributed or transmitted in any form or by any means, including, without limitation, electronic, optical or mechanical means (by way of example, and not limitation, photocopying or recording by or in an information storage retrieval system).
+For information on use rights and permissions, please contact: ICC Publications, 4051 Flossmoor Road, Country Club Hills, IL 60478.
 Phone 1-888-ICC-SAFE (422-7233).